Over one-third of the people in the U.S. rent the homes or apartments they live in.

 Renting a place to live provides many incredible benefits, so let’s start with these.
-Here are four benefits people experience when they rent the places where they live:
+Here are four benefits people experience when they rent the homes where they live:

 One of the highlights of renting an apartment is the increased flexibility renting provides.
 When you rent, you can avoid a long-term commitment.

 Instead, you can move around much easier.
 You won’t be tied to one place for years.
-Renting provides a more flexible way to live, which is ideal for people who are not ready to settle down completely.
+Renting provides a more flexible way to live, ideal for people not ready to settle down ultimately.

 Rental properties typically offer one-year leases, but some even allow you to rent by the month.
 Renting by the month gives you the most flexibility, but renting by the year still offers a lot of freedom and mobility.

 When you buy a house, you lose some of this flexibility.
 If you ever decide you don’t want to live in the home you purchased, you’d have to go through selling, which takes time, work, and money.

 The second benefit of renting is that your landlord handles all the maintenance and repairs.

 You won’t have to come home from work and fix things around your house.
 For example, if you choose a rental that doesn’t have a yard, you won’t even have to do yard work.

 Having a landlord means you have someone there who is legally required to maintain and repair things that break your rental unit.
 Living where you have no maintenance is a huge benefit that people love about renting.